scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Melee
 - **Level Required:** 3/12

 Empower your weapon with holy might.
 This attack consumes up to 2 mana.
-Make a normal weapon attack, using your divine spellcasting proficiency instead of your weapon proficiency, adding a proficient die to the roll.
+Make a normal weapon attack, using your divine spellcasting proficiency instead of your weapon proficiency, adding an enhanced die to the roll.
 On hit, the target takes normal weapon damage, plus 1 wound die per mana used in holy damage.
 If the target is undead, they take wounds instead.
 On a critical, if the target is undead they are turned for 1 minute.

-***Enhanced:*** Add a superior die instead of a proficient die to your attack roll, you may use up to 4 mana.
+***Enhanced:*** Add a superior die instead of an enhanced die to your attack roll, you may use up to 4 mana.

 ___
 #### Sucker Punch